 Selected Recent Publications

-Gleason Score 7 Prostate Cancers Emerge Through Branched Evolution of Clonal Gleason Pattern 3 and 4.Clin Cancer Res. [ Journal Article ]
+Gleason Score 7 Prostate Cancers Emerge Through Branched Evolution of Clonal Gleason Pattern 3 and 4.Clinical Cancer Research.
+23: 3823-3833, 2017. [ Journal Article ]

-Abiraterone treatment in castration-resistant prostate cancer selects for progesterone responsive mutant androgen receptors.Clin Cancer Res.
+Abiraterone treatment in castration-resistant prostate cancer selects for progesterone responsive mutant androgen receptors.Clinical Cancer Research.
 21: 1273-80, 2015. [ Journal Article ]